How to Make Fluffy Slime — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 2If your slime is too stiff or breaks easily, it might be from overmixing or too much contact lens solution.
-Try adding a little more glue and kneading.
+Try adding a little more white glue and kneading.
+The added glue can help to reintroduce elasticity and a smoother texture.

 Related Activities You Might Enjoy